nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.PlaybackVDPerf.*

-## Video decoder sanity checks

-These tests use the [video_decode_accelerator_tests] to decode a video stream with unsupported features.
-This is done by playing VP9 profile1-3 videos while the decoder is incorrectly configured for profile0.
-The tests verify whether a decoder is able to handle unexpected errors gracefully.
-To run all sanity checks
-use:

-    tast run $HOST video.DecodeAccelSanity.*

-## Video seek tests

-These tests check whether seeking in a video works as expected.
-This is done by playing a video in the Chrome browser while rapidly jumping between different points in the video stream.
-Tests are available for H.264, VP8 and VP9 videos.
-In addition there are variants of these tests present that verify seeking in resolution-changing videos.
+## Seek Tests (`video.Seek`)

+These tests verify seeking in videos: Seeks are issued while playing a video in Chrome, waiting for the `onseeked` event to be received.
+These tests come in variants with the same taxonomy as described in the [Play Tests](#videoplay-tests) Section, and in addition:

+- Tests with a `stress` suffix issue a much larger amount of seeks, and have a much larger timeout.

+- Tests with a `switch` suffix utilize a resolution-changing video as input, to introduce further stress in the video decoder implementations.

 To run all video seek tests run:

     tast run $HOST video.Seek.*

-Additionally there are also variants of these tests with 'VD' in their names.
-These test the new video decoder implementations, which are set to replace the current ones.
-To run all VD video seek tests use:

-    tast run $HOST video.SeekVD.*

-## Resolution ladder sequence creation
+### Resolution Ladder Sequence Creation

 The `smpte_bars_resolution_ladder.*` videos are generated using a combination of gstreamer and ffmpeg scripts, concretely for VP8, VP9 and H.264 (AVC1),